HReynaud/EchoDiffusion/README.md

 5. Train ejection fraction regression models on ablated and generated data

 ## 1. Setup this repository
+- To setup this repository, first clone it and cd into it: `git clone https://github.com/HReynaud/EchoDiffusion.git; cd EchoDiffusion`
+- (Optional) Setup a new conda env: `conda create -n echodiff python=3.10 -y; conda activate echodiff`
+- Install the requirements and current repo: `pip install -r requirements.txt; pip install -e .`
-- To setup this repository, first download the EchoNet-Dynamic dataset https://echonet.github.io/dynamic/index.html#access.
-Unzip the file in folder `data`.
+- Then, download the EchoNet-Dynamic dataset https://echonet.github.io/dynamic/index.html#access.
+Unzip the file in the `data` folder.
 The only item in the `data` folder should be the folder named `EchoNet-Dynamic`.
-- Make sure you have installed the `requirements`.
+- (Optional) Download the trained weights with `git clone https://huggingface.co/HReynaud/EchoDiffusionWeights`

+To download the weights from huggingface 🤗, you may need to install `git lfs`, otherwise you will download references to the weights instead of the actual weights.
+One way is `sudo apt install git-lfs`.
+Follow [this guide](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) if you are having troubles.

+The weights are organized in 3 folders, corresponding to the 3 CDMs we have trained in the paper.
+Each folder contains a `config.yaml` file and a `merged.pt` file which contains the weights.

 ## 2. Train the reference ejection fraction regression model
 The reference ejection fraction regression model is trained on the EchoNet-Dynamic dataset.
 To train it, run the following command: